 There are plenty of options available for Dupuytren's Contracture treatment.
 Choosing the right treatment depends on how aggressive the deformity is on a given patient.

-Less invasive treatment options, such as radiation therapy and collagenase injections, are usually recommended for those who are in the early stages of the disease.
+There are now modern, less invasive Dupuytren's Contracture treatment options available, such as radiation therapy, are usually recommended for those who are in the early stages of the disease.
 Hand exercises are also considered to be helpful at this stage, as they help with blood circulation in the hand and can help improve its range of motion.

 A promising treatment for Dupuytren's Contracture is by weakening and breaking the bands of collagen with a needle.
 This is known as needle aponeurotomy.
 Following this treatment method, patients' hands are usually back to normal by the next day after receiving treatment.